Chef

 I've yet to find a good answer for this: how do I heat up leftovers WITHOUT COOKING THEM MORE!?
 Like if I put a medium-rare steak in the fridge, how do I warm it up the next day while keeping it medium-rare?
 Won't any method overcook it to medium?

-Asked by QQQ about 11 years ago
+Asked by QQQ over 11 years ago

 have you ever thought about starting your own restaurant? why or why not?